abstractcoder/abstractcoder.github.io/_posts/2014-01-13-simple-angularjs-forms.md

 [JSFiddle Simple AngularJS Form](http://jsfiddle.net/abstractcoder/3jfk8/)

-This might seem like overkill for such a simple form, but I find it to be much cleaner and readable.
+This might seem like overkill for such a simple form, but I find it to be much cleaner and more readable.
 As the forms and calculations grow in size and complexity that becomes much more important.